dkvz/webpack-tailwind/README.md

 - [x] For the tree-shaking feature: the PurgeCSS plugin supposedly looks for class names in HTML files, I should double check that it works with @apply PostCSS rules too.
 - [ ] Copy this whole README in my knowledge base.
 - [ ] My CSS is not minified in prod.
 Checkout the [css-minimize-webpack-plugin](https://webpack.js.org/plugins/css-minimizer-webpack-plugin)
-- [ ] Is JS minified in prod?
+- [x] Is JS minified in prod?
 - [ ] There is no source map but maybe that's a good thing knowing the size of unminified Tailwind.
 We may want source maps for the JS though.
-- [ ] There is no cache busting at all.
+- [ ] There is no cache busting at all -> I don't need it when including Webpack and Tailwind in a server app.